 One of the perks of baby-led weaning is that your baby can eat the same meal as the rest of the family.
 Sort of.

 The food that I typically make is quite flavourful, sometimes spicy and usually contains seasonings such as salt and pepper—things that six-month-old babies don’t need.
 A baby’s kidneys are not mature enough to handle much added salt (sodium) or sugar, so it’s important to keep this is mind when you’re preparing and cooking food.
-There’s no need to purchase a special baby-led weaning cookbook if you don’t want to.
-Instead, you can do what I did and just tone down the spice and the seasoning a lot.
-Here are some examples of how I “baby-proofed” our family meals:
+But adding natural flavour and seasoning with things like garlic, ginger, mild curry, cumin, herbs etc. is totally fine (and recommended!).

 - Hold the salt and pepper when preparing a meal and add it in after you’ve served your baby